Learn

 How to claim the American Opportunity Credit and Lifetime Learning Credit on Form 8863.
 Understand eligibility, income limits, and which credit saves you.

-This guide is designed for first-pass understanding.
-Start with core terms, then apply the framework in your own account workflow.
+This guide is built for first-pass understanding.
+Start with the key terms, then use the framework in your own money workflow.

 Form 8863 is how you claim the two most valuable federal education tax credits: the American Opportunity Credit (up to $2,500 per student) and the Lifetime Learning Credit (up to $2,000 per return).
-Together, these credits have helped millions of families offset the cost of higher education; but the rules for each are different, and choosing the wrong one can cost you hundreds or thousands of dollars.
+Together, these credits have helped millions of families offset the cost of higher education, but the rules for each are different, and choosing the wrong one can cost you hundreds or thousands of dollars.

 Federal education tax credits date back to the Taxpayer Relief Act of 1997, which created the Hope Scholarship Credit and the Lifetime Learning Credit.
 The Hope Credit was originally worth up to $1,500 per student for the first two years of postsecondary education.
 The Lifetime Learning Credit covered up to $1,000 (later increased to $2,000) for any level of postsecondary education.

 In 2009, the American Recovery and Reinvestment Act (ARRA) replaced the Hope Credit with the American Opportunity Tax Credit (AOTC).
-The AOTC was significantly more generous: it covered four years instead of two, increased the maximum credit to $2,500, and made 40% of the credit refundable; meaning you could receive up to $1,000 even if you owed no taxes.
+The AOTC was significantly more generous: it covered four years instead of two, increased the maximum credit to $2,500, and made 40% of the credit refundable, meaning you could receive up to $1,000 even if you owed no taxes.
 Originally a temporary provision, the AOTC was made permanent by the Consolidated Appropriations Act of 2016.

 Form 8863 was updated to accommodate both credits on a single form.
 Part I calculates the refundable portion of the AOTC, Part II calculates the nonrefundable education credits, and Part III collects information about each student and institution.